-Note to judges: The 2013 Fair will be held on March 9, 2013 at Macon State College in Macon, GA.
+Note to judges: The 2013 Fair will be held on March 8, 2014 at the Macon Campus of Middle Georgia College in Macon, Georgia.

 IMPORTANT: All prospective judges MUST read the rules and procedures of judging for the Tech Fair.

 All projects will be judged by the following:

 - Originality—Was the entry original, creative, and imaginative in content and implementation?

 - Clarity—Was the student presentation to the judge clear?
 (Nervousness will not count against the student)

 - Documentation—Did the student recieve and document all required permissions?

 - Design—Does the overall design support the project purpose?